konkrer/gastronaut/README.md

 <br/>

 Gastronaut is a website to help you discover new and diverse restaurants in your area.
-Find some gems, plan a mission, eat the food, plant a flag!
+Plan a mission, eat the food, plant a flag!

 _Why Gastronaut?_